tanknft/cardano-stake-pool-guides/1-secure-the-servers.md

 ```
 Copy the contents of the .pub file you opened before into the nano text editor inside the server and save the file by pressing CTRL + X, pressing Y and then Enter

-Close the MobaXterm session for that server and edit the settings to connect with the keyfile you created inside C:\Users\ **your_windows_user** .
+Close the MobaXterm session for that server and edit the session by going to Advanced SSH Settings, clicking "Use Private Key" and selecting the keyfile you created inside C:\Users\ **your_windows_user** .
 You need to use the file that doesn't have an extension (the one that doesn't end as .pub).

 ## Disable firewall
 ```